Carolyn Long Banks: Atlanta City Council

 In early 1980, Banks was appointed to the Atlanta City Council's at-large post 14 to succeed Marvin S. Arrington Sr. after he became council president, replacing Carl Ware.
 Banks had been traveling in New York at the time, and her parents tentatively accepted the position for her.
 Her appointment gave black council-members a majority of 98.
 She won re-election to the seat multiple times.

 During her tenure, Banks sponsored legislation to ban AK-47 assault rifles, and also was in office during the Atlanta child murders from 1979 through 1981.
 "I participated in all 26 funerals," said Banks.
 "It was very difficult."
 She later served as chair of the public safety committee.

 During Freaknik in the early 1990s, Banks was opposed to mayor Bill Campbell's plans to block off neighborhoods and stop wild behavior, worried the tactics could spark violence.
 She added that "the city too busy to hate is gearing up for the confrontation of its life".

 Banks was the president of the National League of Cities in 1994.

 In 1996, the Atlanta City Council approved a new charter which reduced the number of at-large posts from six to three.
 The next year, Banks and fellow council member Robb Pitts both took the opportunity to run for Council President.
+Banks lost the race to Pitts.